 Leaving Katmai National Park

 Our 60-minutes on the platform were coming to an end.
 Instead of taking pictures, we took the last 10 to 15 minutes to soak in the experience.
-Watching the bears in their natural environment is something I will never forget.
+Katmai bear viewing is an experience I will never forget.

 Before departing the park, we went to the visitor center for passport stamping, postcards and a few other souvenirs to document our visit.